 I am so glad we bought our Traeger 3 years ago because it has been so fun to be able to cook all my favorite Texas BBQ food at home!

-Smoked Pork Butt Required Equipment
+Smoked Pork Shoulder Required Equipment

 - Probe Thermometer – to monitor the temperature while it cooks.
 We used this probe thermometer for a long time, but recently upgraded to a MEATER thermometer.

 - Wood Pellets

-Ingredients to Make Delicious Smoked Pork Butt
+Ingredients to Make Delicious Smoked Pork Shoulder

 - Dry Rub – your favorite spice rub for pork, or try my dry rub recipe: Homemade Southwestern Pork Rub

 - Pork Brine – this will keep your meat moist and infuse it with extra flavor.
 This Cider Pork Shoulder Brine is what we like to use.

 For the complete ingredient list and detailed instructions, scroll to the bottom of this post for the FREE printable recipe card.

-How to Make Smoked Pork Butt on the Traeger
+How to Make Traeger Pork Shoulder